ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**4.0.4**

+- Fixed CatalogBoilerplate items being added to all tiers instead of only the intended tier.

 **4.0.3**

 - Compatibility updates for recent Risk of Rain 2 patches.